 June 4, 1990: Disney said that the ‘Walt Disney World Dolphin Hotel’ opened.

 November 1991: The ‘Disney Harvest’ program is said to have launched on this day.
-Present-day, the program annually collects over 832,000 pounds of prepared, unserved food from throughout the Walt Disney World Resort for distribution to over 40 Orlando-area nonprofits served by Second Harvest Food Bank.
+The program now annually collects over 832,000 pounds of prepared, unserved food from throughout Walt Disney World Resort for distribution to over 40 Orlando-area nonprofits served by Second Harvest Food Bank.

 Disney Harvest (Photo from Walt Disney World)